 The 340B program was created to meet a congressional objective to “stretch scarce federal resources as far as possible, reaching more eligible patients and providing more comprehensive services.”
 It is a vital tool to provide care to those in need by mitigating the immediate and long-term impacts of high and rising drug prices and helps us carry out our Mission of providing compassionate, personalized care to all, with special attention to those most vulnerable.

-While the 340B program has been shown to benefit patients, there is talk of significantly scaling back the program, which would leave our most vulnerable citizens with less access to the medications and quality healthcare they desperately need.
+While the 340B program has been shown to benefit patients, drug makers are actively restricting access to 340B pricing which is scaling back the program, leaving our most vulnerable citizens with less access to the medications and quality healthcare they desperately need.
 To meet the needs of the community and transform healthcare, with drug prices rising rapidly, programs like 340B must exist.

-At Ascension, 51 of our hospitals participate in the 340B program.
-Of these, 23 are critical access hospitals (CAHs), 23 are disproportionate share (DSH) hospitals and the remaining five fall into a variety of other categories, including sole community hospitals, children’s hospitals and rural referral centers.
+At Ascension, 54 of our hospitals participate in the 340B program in fiscal year 2023.
+Of these, 16 are critical access hospitals (CAHs), 28 are disproportionate share (DSH) hospitals and the remaining fall into a variety of other categories, including sole community hospitals, children’s hospitals and rural referral centers.

 In support of our Mission, Vision and Values, Ascension has committed to the American Hospital Association’s Commitment to Good Stewardship Principles.
 We strongly believe in the value of transparency and rigorous internal oversight to ensure that the program continues to meet the congressional objective.

 Ascension 340B Program Guiding Principles

 Benefits generated from 340B program participation are important to the Ascension Mission and are used to provide services to those who are poor and vulnerable.

 Ascension’s participation in the 340B program should serve as a model that others can follow.